TiCCSoftware/WhiteLab/README.md

   - field:Translated
   - field:TranslatorName
   - * (only available when view=8)
 - metadata: Metadata filters are optional.
 Each field may be used multiple times and accepts literal values only.
-Prefix a value with '-' to exclude it (for example: 'CollectionName=-Newspapers').
-Values consisting of multiple tokens should be surrounded with quotes ('CollectionName="Discussion lists"').
+Prefix a value with '-' to exclude it (for example: CollectionName=-Newspapers).
+Values consisting of multiple tokens should be surrounded with quotes (CollectionName="Discussion lists").
 The following fields are defined:
   - **Age**
   - **AuthorNameOrPseudonym**
   - **CollectionName**